 While engaged in battle with the Japanese on the 29th, Ray’s tank was disabled when it hit a landmine and lost one of its tracks.
 Unable to move, Ray’s tank was cut off from its support troops during the battle.
 Ray and the other three members of his crew, Sgt.
 Walter Mahr, Pvt.
 Quincey Humphries and Pvt.
 LD Marrs were ordered out of their tank by the Japanese.
 When they got out of the tank, they expected to be taken, prisoners.
 Instead, they were ordered to run by the Japanese.
 As they ran, all four men were machine-gunned.

 Sgt.
 Raymond P. Mason was killed on Monday, December 29, 1941, at the age of 24, while attempting to escape from the Japanese.
 The other three members of the tank crew were wounded but made it into a sugarcane field and hid.
 Two of the men were later captured by the Japanese, while the third was recovered by American forces.
 According to U.S. Army records, Sgt.
 Raymond Mason was buried by the Japanese.

 It appears that his family had no idea what happened to Ray and believed that he was captured when Bataan and Corregidor surrendered to the Japanese.
 This belief was reinforced when they received a series of messages from the War Department.
-The first was sent in May or early June 1942.
+The first was sent in May 1942.